-- 1) New degree proposals must first be approved by the department(s) or lacking such the school(s) from which the degree will originate. - 2) A summary of the new degree proposal in the form of BOR Program Action Request (PAR) should be sent to the President of the Faculty Senate for Faculty Senate Approval.
-The information packet should include: - a. a brief rationale for the new degree program and an estimate of potential student numbers - b. a list of the specific course requirements for the degree. - c. a discussion of additional resources needed for the new degree, including additional faculty, library holdings, special equipment, etc. - d. a concise assessment of the impact of the proposed degree on another faculty groups in areas such as the GERs and new required support courses. - e. a Category A new proposal form with appropriate signatures. - f. a Board of Regents Program Action Request (PAR) form. - 3) The Senate reviews the degree proposal in light of the University of Alaska Southeast's mission statement and strategic plan.
+- 1) Initiating faculty develop a proposal in CourseLeaf and coordinate it with faculty in the appropriate discipline(s) for all campuses.
+Once faculty within the affected discipline(s) have approved the proposal, the initiating faculty submits the proposal via CourseLeaf and it progresses to the department chair (or chairs, if the proposal involves more than one department).
+If there is no chair, the proposal goes to the appropriate dean or director for coordination of academic unit review. - 2) The new degree proposal will then be sent to the President of the Faculty Senate for Faculty Senate Approval.
+The attachments and information in CourseLeaf should include: - a. a brief rationale for the new degree program and an estimate of potential student numbers - b. a list of the specific course requirements for the degree. - c. a discussion of additional resources needed for the new degree, including additional faculty, library holdings, special equipment, etc. - d. a concise assessment of the impact of the proposed degree on another faculty groups in areas such as the GERs and new required support courses. - e. a Category A new proposal form with appropriate workflow approvals. - f. a Board of Regents Program Action Request (PAR) form. - 3) The Senate reviews the degree proposal in light of the University of Alaska Southeast's mission statement and strategic plan.
 The Senate will also consider the items listed in Step 2 above, budgets, faculty resources, and any other factors it considers pertinent.
-If the general concept of the new degree is approved, then the originating faculty member forwards the specific catalog copy and course proposals to the Provost's Office for further distribution to the Chair of the Curriculum Committee or Graduate Committee, as appropriate. - 4) The appropriate committee will review the specific degree proposal materials and report to the Senate its recommendation. - 5) Upon the Senate's acceptance of the recommendation, the Senate recommends to the Chancellor (via a transmittal letter issued within 5 working days of Senate approval) that the proposed degree programs be presented to the Academic Council, University President, and the Board of Regents.
+If the general concept of the new degree is approved, then the Faculty Senate President approves the proposal in CourseLeaf, which forwards it to the Chair of the Curriculum Committee or Graduate Committee, as appropriate. - 4) The appropriate committee will review the specific degree proposal materials and report to the Senate its recommendation.

+5) Upon the Senate's acceptance of the recommendation, the Senate recommends to the Chancellor (via a transmittal letter issued within 5 working days of Senate approval) that the proposed degree programs be presented to the Academic Council, University President, and the Board of Regents.
+This is represented in CourseLeaf by the Faculty Senate President again approving the proposal, and the course being forwarded in the workflow to the Provost.